DEliasVCruz/ZettlekastenNotes/spn7.md

 # each gender spent on each product line
 ```

-You can also create a **pivot table with only rows and aggregated values**
+### Create a pivot table with only rows and aggregated values

+You can also not specify the columns and just have a pivot table
+of values

 ```py
   import pandas as pd